Background

 For patients that require admission to a hospital ward, either from A&E or via other routes, the time they wait between the A&E unit deciding that they should be admitted and the patient actually arriving on the ward is very important.

 Trolley waits – the number of patients waiting over four hours between the decision to admit and admission – tend to be highest in the winter months and have increased over time.
-However, trolley waits continued to increase over the summer of 2022, higher than the winter of 2021/22, and rose even further into the winter of 2022/23.
+However, trolley waits continued to increase over the summer of 2022, surpassing the winter of 2021/22, and rose even further into the winter of 2022/23.
 In December 2022, one in three patients (170,283) were waiting over four hours from decision to admission.
-Although the ratio improved to one in four patients in December 2023, it still meant that over 140,000 patients waited over four hours from decision to admission.
+Although the ratio improved to about one in four patients (138,770) in May 2024, it still meant that over 135,000 patients waited over four hours from decision to admission.

 The bars on the chart show the number of people waiting over 12 hours to be admitted to a ward after a decision is made to admit them.
-The number of extreme waits peaked in December 2022 at 54,532 – more than four times higher than in December 2021, dwarfing pre-pandemic numbers which were typically only in the tens or hundreds.
-Since then, numbers have slid back down to 44,045 in December 2023, representing 8% of the total number of emergency admissions.
+The number of extreme waits peaked twice.
+The first time in December 2022 at 54,532 – more than four times higher than in December 2021, dwarfing pre-pandemic numbers which were typically only in the tens or hundreds.
+The second time, the numbers peaked in January 2024 at 54,308 patients waiting for more than 12 hours.
+Since then, numbers have reduced to 42,555 in May 2024, representing 8% of the total number of emergency admissions.

 About this data